fsantanna/pingus/ceu/README.md

          State machine for the *Bomber* animation,
          550)

-A sequential state machine (@FIG_REF[[state-anim/state-anim.gif]]) models the animation with actions associated to specific frames as follows:
+We can model the explosion animation with a sequential state machine (@FIG_REF[[state-anim/state-anim.gif]]) with actions associated to specific frames as follows:

 1. 0th frame:  plays a "Oh no!" sound.
 2. 10th frame: plays a "Bomb!" sound.